Polidea/SiriusObfuscator-FileExtractor/README.md

    run application: `ruby /bin/file-extractor`
    run tests: `/bin/bash Scripts/run_all_tests.sh`

+9. If you're using VisualStudio Code as IDE, please ensure that the `rbenv init` is properly added to your profile
+   for Bash: `.bashprofile` should contain `eval "$(rbenv init -)"`
+   for Fish: `.config/fish/config.fish` should contain `status --is-interactive; and source (rbenv init -|psub)`
+   for zsh:  `.zshrc` should contain:
+   `export PATH="$HOME/.rbenv/bin:$PATH"`
+   `eval "$(rbenv init -)"`
+   Please consult `https://github.com/rbenv/rbenv/issues/815` for more information.

-9. If you're building for further distribution, run the package preparing tool
+10. If you're building for further distribution, run the package preparing tool
    `bundle exec rake package:osx`
    Note: parameter DIR_ONLY=1 makes the rake generate the directory with package, not the archived package